Professional practice

 Stuart has particular expertise in large-scale commercial disputes requiring heavy case management and expedited trials.
 His commercial litigation experience includes the following:

-• G v R: Acted (led by Stephen Houseman KC) for the claimant bank seeking final mandatory and negative anti-suit injunction relief against a Russian entity part-owned by Gazprom.
-Proceedings were commenced in the St. Petersburg Arbitrazh Court seeking payment under seven guarantees/ bonds relating to two major construction projects.
+• UniCredit v Ruschemalliance: Acted (led by Stephen Houseman KC) for the claimant bank in these high-profile and heavily expedited proceedings seeking anti-suit relief against the defendant, a Russian entity part-owned by Gazprom.
+Unlawful Russian proceedings were commenced in the St. Petersburg Arbitrazh Court seeking payment under seven guarantees/ bonds relating to two major construction projects.
 The Hon.
 Mr Justice Knowles CBE granted interim relief without notice.
 Sir Nigel Teare dismissed the claim for lack of jurisdiction in September 2023: [2023] EWHC 2302 (Comm).
-An application for expedited permission to appeal was made in October 2023.
+The claimant’s expedited appeal to the Court of Appeal was granted in February 2024: [2024] EWCA Civ 64.
+The defendant’s expedited appeal to the Supreme Court was dismissed in April 2024.
+The Supreme Court’s landmark decision upholding the judgment of the Court of Appeal constitutes the first occasion on which an English Court has concluded on a contested basis that this jurisdiction is the proper place to bring and determine a claim for (interim or final) anti-suit relief to enforce an arbitration agreement which specifies a foreign seat.
+Stuart himself argued certain issues relating to jurisdiction and abuse of process before the Supreme Court.

 • Stonegate Farmers Limited & Ors v Michael Kent & Ors: Acted (led by Alan Gourgey KC) for the second defendant to claims brought in the Chancery Division by three companies in the Stonegate Food Group.
 The claimants alleged that they were the victims of an unlawful means conspiracy in connection with the divestment by the third defendant, Noble Foods Group, of those companies pursuant to undertakings given to the Competition Commission in 2007.